enso-org/enso/CONTRIBUTING.md

 performance, so it is not part of our roadmap currently.

-If you would like to experiment with it, you can execute the `buildNativeImage` command in the sbt shell while inside the `interpreter` project.
+If you would like to experiment with it, you can execute the `buildNativeImage` command in the sbt shell while inside the `language_server` project.
 Please note that while the command is available at the moment, and you are welcome to [report an issue](https://github.com/luna/enso/issues/new?assignees=&labels=Type%3A+Bug&template=bug-report.md&title=) with the functionality, any bugs you report will _not_ be considered high